gumaerc-testorg/21w.730-3-spring-2005/content/pages/syllabus.md

 Reading Notebook
 ----------------

 You should write out a brief response or commentary upon each of the assignments from _Writing Nature_ and on the essays drawn from other sources.
-Please comment on the five student essays (available in the [readings]({{< baseurl >}}/pages/readings) section) as well.
+Please comment on the five student essays (available in the {{% resource_link a60fcb49-9b86-bd3a-4108-273b030f4e0d "readings" %}} section) as well.
 A paragraph or two per article or chapter will usually suffice.
 I will not grade the individual entries, but I will collect the notebooks periodically and read through your responses.
 On occasion, I will ask you to read a notebook entry in class.

 Exercises
 ---------